GSA/digitalgov.gov/content/topics/21st-century-idea/_index.md

 # Topic Title
 title: "21st Century IDEA"

-# description — keep it short and clear
+deck: "21st Century IDEA aims to improve the digital experience for government customers."

-summary: "Digital service delivery is about improving improve the digital experience for government customers and reinforcing existing requirements for federal public websites."
+summary: "Guidance, resources, and community to help you to manage government websites that meet customer needs, work well on any device, and follow federal web requirements."

 # Weight
 weight: 2